 Looking for an alternative to spinal fusion?
-Find out more about an innovative new procedure that helps to relieve back and leg pain and restore full range of motion.
+Find out more about an innovative new procedure that eliminates back and leg pain and restores full range of motion.

 Medical advancements in the area of single joint replacement have since transformed those procedures; today, people undergo joint replacement surgery for everything from shoulders and wrists to elbows and ankles—as well as hips and knees.
 By replacing the entire joint, patients retain full range of motion; plus, the procedure is easier and patients recover better and faster.
 These types of surgeries are now considered low-risk and address a wider range of problems for more patients than ever before.

 Fusion has long been the standard surgery for spine problems, and it has the same effect now as it did for hips and knees way back when—it stops motion at one particular level of the spine.
 When disc replacement surgery came along in the 1980s and 90s, it was initially thought to be revolutionary.
 In reality, it was less of a breakthrough and more of an evolutionary turn of the wheel.
 The procedure still doesn’t replace the two facet joints in the spinal unit—only the disc.
 And that has its own set of problems, as you’ll see below.

 BalancedBack Posterior Total Joint Replacement is different from both artificial disc replacement and fusion.
 Instead of removing a joint or replacing a disc, a BalancedBack surgeon implants a device that replaces the function of the worn-out joint completely.
 As a result, it helps you avoid the problems associated with artificial disc replacement and the long-term side effects of lumbar fusion.